 Now, to the coffee story…

 Then we went to a reputable local coffee dealer we know, bought 200 bags of roasted Harrar beans from him, and loaded them into our truck.
-But only then did the thought fully hit us, “We have to get 200 bags of coffee HOME!”
+But then the thought fully hit us, “We have to get 200 bags of coffee HOME!”
 (That’s TWO HUNDRED half-kilo bags… we looked like drug dealers.)